 The core of our weekend faculty consists of local Bay Area Waldorf teachers who bring the riches of their week’s work with children into the weekend program with the adults.
 Our summer faculty is comprised of an international array of artists and lead teachers from around the world, many of whom have worked with our Director, Dorit Winter, for over twelve years.
 These long-term collegial relationships add depth and continuity to our program.
 When faculty are asked what brings them back year after year, they often reference the inspiration of working with the clearly visible transformation of students as they move from the First to the Second and then to Third Year of the program.

-If you or someone you know may be interested in joining the Teacher Training program this fall, please plan to attend our Visiting Day on March 15th.
-You will be able to meet the current students, the summer faculty and staff, and learn all about the program, as well as opportunities in the world of […]
+If you or someone you know may be interested in joining the Teacher Training program this fall, please plan to attend our Visiting Day on May 3rd.
+You will be able to meet the current students, visit our classes, and learn all about the program, as well as opportunities in the world of Waldorf education. […]

 The brochure and online registration for the are now available.